Last Updated: November 20, 2015

 New Change for Baseball Divisions- 2016 Little League Age Chart

 For players born on or after September 1, 2005: The new age determination date will be effective immediately, starting with the 2016 season.
-This was the implementation used for the 2015 season, with players turning 4 to 9 years old during the 2015 calendar year to use the December 31 age determination date.
-That implementation remains in place, except instead of using December 31, you will use August 31.
+That age determination date has changed to August 31.

-What’s the impact of this new change to my child?
+What’s the impact of this new change to my child who was born on or after September 1, 2005?

-If your child was born between May 1 and August 31, there is no change from the previous age change and implementation.
+If your child was born between January 1 and August 31, there is NO change on the 2016 Little League age chart.

 Match month (top line) and box with year of birth.
 League age indicated at right.